davephoenix360/Canada-Winter-2025-Internships/README.md

-# Winter 2025 Co-op Internship Opportunities
+# Tech Winter 2025 Co-op Internship Opportunities
 Welcome to this repository where I am curating a list of exciting Winter 2025 co-op internship opportunities in software development, AI/ML, web development, and related fields.
 As I navigate the search for internships myself, I'm compiling positions that might be of interest to fellow students and professionals.

 What You'll Find Here